auth0/docs/articles/email/index.md

 # Emails in Auth0

-An Auth0 [Database Connection](/connections/database) provides several emails as a part of it's authentication flow.
-This includes verification emails, welcome emails, change password emails, and blocked account emails.
-When you first create your application Auth0 provides a built-in email provider to send emails.
+An Auth0 [Database Connection](/connections/database) provides several emails as a part of its authentication flow, including verification emails, welcome emails, change password emails, and blocked account emails.
+When you first create your application, Auth0 provides a built-in email provider to send emails.

 ::: warning
-Auth0's built-in email provider is not supported for use in a production environment and should be used for testing only and has several restrictions.
+Auth0's built-in email provider is not supported for use in a production environment, should be used for testing only, and has several restrictions.
 :::

 * You will not be able to use any of the email customization features.
 The content of the emails sent for testing will be restricted to format of the existing templates.